Bagel

 Health Benefits

-- Sesame seeds add calcium for bone health and minerals for cellular function
+- Sesame seeds add calcium and minerals, particularly beneficial for bone health when consumed regularly

 Buying Guide